 A hammertoe, or abnormal bend in your toe joint, is easiest to treat in its early stages.
 If you think you have a hammertoe, the expert podiatrists at Bay Area Foot Care offer treatments for all types of hammertoes.
-Bay Area Foot Care has locations in San Rafael, Castro Valley, Pleasanton, Oakland, Walnut Creek, and San Leandro, California, as well as in the neighborhoods of Lower Pacific Heights, Inner Richmond, NoPa, and the Mission District in San Francisco.
+Bay Area Foot Care has locations in San Rafael, Concord, Castro Valley, Pleasanton, Oakland, Walnut Creek, Carmichael, Sacramento, and San Leandro, California, as well as in the neighborhoods of Lower Pacific Heights, Inner Richmond, NoPa, and the Mission District in San Francisco.
 Call your nearest office or book an appointment online today.

 Hammertoe is a bending (contracture) of the first joint in your toe, called the proximal interphalangeal joint.
 The contracture makes your toe look like an upside-down V. A hammertoe can affect any toe but is most common in the second through fifth toes.

 The most noticeable symptom of a hammertoe is an abnormal bend in the toe.
 Other hammertoe signs and symptoms include:

 Friction from wearing shoes may also lead to corns or calluses between your toes or on the ball of your foot.

 Hammertoes result from an imbalance in the muscles and tendons in your toes.
 This imbalance increases pressure on the joints of your toe and leads to its contracture.